Mourners to remember slain Utah college student at vigil

 Lueck disappeared June 17 after she got back from a trip home to California for her grandmother’s funeral.
 Police have said she took a Lyft from the airport to a park north of Salt Lake City, where she met someone in the early morning.

-She was reported missing June 20, launching a wide-ranging search that ended with authorities arresting the man they say was the last person to communicate with her: 31-year-old Ayoola A. Ajayi, whose phone location data also puts him in the same park at the same time.
+She was reported missing June 20, launching a wide-ranging search that ended with authorities arresting the man they say was the last person to communicate with her: 31-year-old Ayoola A. Ajayi, whose phone location data also puts him in the same park at the same time, police said.

 He was arrested Friday on suspicion of aggravated murder, kidnapping and other crimes after authorities said they found her remains and personal belongings burned and buried in his backyard.
 Neighbors reported noticing a fire there around the time Lueck disappeared.